-I know that I promised a list with ceramic pans for your induction cooktop.
+I know that I promised a list of ceramic pans for your induction cooktop.

 This coating is non-stick and at the same time the sturdiest choice between the ceramic frying pans.

-The bottom works splendid with induction.
+The bottom works splendidly with induction.
 Also, it’s scratch resistant.

 What if you don’t want to change your current ceramic pans but you still want an induction cooktop?

-Well this is a tricky situation.
-When you already have a complete ceramic set that you love and a new induction cooktop, it is probably that you don’t want to spend in a new set of pans.
+Well, this is a tricky situation.
+When you already have a complete ceramic set that you love and a new induction cooktop, it is probably that you don’t want to spend on a new set of pans.

 Believe me, I understand you.